 What to Look for in an Office Chair

 Every office chair should have some amount of adjustability because each chair needs to be able to accommodate different types of people, whether it's for height or weight.
 At a minimum, an office chair should have adjustable height.
-But if that's all the chair offers, it's probably not the best chair for you (or anyone).
+But if that's all the chair offers, it's probably not the best office chair for you (or anyone).
 Look to see what other points of adjustability a chair has such as adjustable armrests, back height, tilt position and seat depth.
 Keep in mind that the more adjustable a chair is, the higher in price it's likely to be.

 Lumbar refers to the part of the spine that's located in your lower back region.
 If you have lower back pain (or even if you don't), you'll definitely want to look for a chair with lumbar support.
 This usually refers to some sort of horizontal attachment — whether it's a cushion or piece of stiff plastic — on your chair that helps provide support to your lumbar region.
 The lumbar support should be adjustable so you can tailor it to where you need to focus extra lower back support.